Lagaress/Technical-Tests/Nova-Talent/documentation/documentation.md

 ### **Nominate**

 The endpoint is:
-`/nominate/{userWhoNominate}/{userToNominate}/{explanation}/{involvement}/{overall}/`
+`[POST] /nominate/{userWhoNominate}/{userToNominate}/{explanation}/{involvement}/{overall}/`

 This endpoint is to nominate a new user to Nova.
 If the nominated user is automatically rejected, an email is sent to userWhoNominate and userToNominate.
+It only works with POST method.

 Parameters:
 * **userWhoNominate**.
 Email of the person that is nominating (your current email).
 Obligatory parameter (string).